Thoroughly Modern Millie: Plot

-Mrs. Meers makes several attempts to kidnap Miss Dorothy and hand her over to her Chinese henchmen Bun Foo and Ching Ho, but Millie unwittingly disrupts her every time.
+Mrs. Meers makes several attempts to kidnap Miss Dorothy and hand her over to her Chinese henchmen, but Millie unwittingly disrupts her every time.
 When Mrs. Meers finally succeeds, Millie finds Trevor drowning his sorrows, and he tells her that Miss Dorothy stood him up and checked out of the hotel.
 Jimmy climbs into Miss Dorothy's room, lets Millie in, and they find all of Miss Dorothy's possessions still there.
 Millie realizes that Miss Dorothy is just one of several girls who have vanished without a word to anyone, except to Mrs. Meers.
 Together with Trevor Graydon, they try to piece the puzzle together.
 When Jimmy asks what all the missing girls had in common, Millie mentions that they were all orphans.

 Jimmy disguises himself as a woman named Mary James seeking accommodations at the Priscilla Hotel, and "casually" mentions to Mrs. Meers that she is an orphan.
 Mrs. Meers spots Trevor sitting in his car in front of the hotel, becomes suspicious, and shoots him with a tranquilizer dart.
 Mary James is subsequently captured by Mrs. Meers and her henchmen, and Millie follows them to Chinatown, where the unconscious Jimmy has been hidden in a room in a fireworks factory where Miss Dorothy is sleeping.
 Trying to look casual, Millie smokes a cigarette outside the building, and when she begins to choke on it, she tosses it into a window, setting off the fireworks.
 As a series of explosions tear through the building, Millie dashes into the factory and finds several girls tied up, about to be sent off to Beijing.
 She unties a couple of them, who then free the others, and then bumps into Miss Dorothy.
-They carry Jimmy out of the building and head for Muzzy's mansion in Long Island.
+They carry Jimmy out of the building and head for Muzzy's mansion on Long Island.

-Mrs. Meers, Bun Foo, and Ching Ho follow Millie and the gang, but under Muzzy's leadership, everyone manages to subdue the nefarious trio.
+Mrs. Meers and the others follow Millie and the gang, but under Muzzy's leadership, everyone manages to subdue the nefarious trio.
 Millie then discovers that Jimmy (whose real name is James Van Hossmere) and Miss Dorothy are actually millionaire siblings and that Muzzy is their stepmother who sent them out into the world to find partners who would love them for who they were and not for their money.
-After consulting with a Chinese soothsayer, Millie marries Jimmy, Miss Dorothy marries Trevor, and Muzzy marries one of her instructors.
+After consulting with Tea, Muzzy's butler, who raised Jimmy, Millie marries Jimmy, Miss Dorothy marries Trevor, and Muzzy marries one of her instructors.

-Cast

-Jimmy Bryant provides the singing voice of Jimmy Smith/James Van Hossmere.